This is your big day and you want it to last forever, well, except perhaps for the part of the day that includes the Wedding Party and Family photos!

 My guide will answer some of the most common questions regarding group photos that I am regularly asked by couples.

 Q1.
-When is the best time to do family and bridal party photos?
+When is the best time to do family and Wedding Party photos?

 Q2.
-How long should we schedule for family and bridal party photos?
+How long should we schedule for family and wedding party photos?

-A. This will vary for every wedding.
-I recommend factoring in 30-45 minutes for the bridal party and 15-30 minutes for the family photos.
+A. This varies for each wedding.
+I recommend factoring in 30-45 minutes for the wedding party and 15-30 minutes for the family photos.
 It will take 3-5 minutes for each shot, longer for groups larger than 6, taking into account leaving time for anyone that is missing.
 It’s better to have time left over rather than run out of time before dinner.

 Q3.
 Should we have a large group photo with all of our guests?

-Have a member of your bridal party or someone that knows most of your guests by name to organise the groups for photos.
-They should also be aware, if possible of family dynamics so that no one has to stand awkwardly beside someone that they would rather not be next to.
+Have two members of your wedding party or family or someone that knows most of your guests by name to organise the groups for photos.
+They should also be aware, if possible, of family dynamics so that no one has to stand awkwardly beside someone that they would rather not be next to.
 This way, they can be comfortably lined up, ready and waiting, making this part of your day flow much faster and stress-free, allowing guests to get back to socialising and having fun.

 Keep your list of group photos to a minimum, especially if the weather is cold as guests won’t enjoy waiting around and are more likely to disappear inside at this point!
 If guests want to take photos, this will also add to the length of time it takes to get through your list.
 If there is more than one camera to look at, everyone will be looking in different directions!I usually request that I take all the requested photos before guests start getting out their iPhones.